The Riga Christmas Market is arguably the best and most popular in Latvia.

 Found in the historic centre of Riga, the cathedral square plays host to the city's signature Christmas Market.
 It's a highly anticipated affair and runs from late November until early January attracting a wealth of visitors from across the country and beyond who come to experience the Latvian festivities.

-Primarily this is a traditional Christmas Market but this particular market's setting in this age-old city gives it a magical feel, especially as night draws in when the glowing lights and decorations create an ambiance which hammers home the feeling of Christmas.
+Primarily this is a traditional Christmas Market but this particular market's setting in this age-old city gives it a magical feel, especially as night draws in when the glowing lights and decorations create an ambience which hammers home the feeling of Christmas.

 As always a varied selection of stalls will provide a number of festive goods with craft pieces like candlesticks in Latvian wood, Baltic amber jewellery and a selection of toys all proving popular.
 Feeling chilly?
 Pick up some woolly socks, a hat or a handmade scarf.
 You're sure to find a gift for all your loved ones at this Christmas market.